 I will mention only two examples: Abraham ben Samuel Mordecai Zacuto (1452-1515), the author of Sefer Yuchasin (Book of Genealogies), was familiar with Greek mythology and in the parts of his book dealing with the time of the Patriarchs and the First and Second Temple periods, he interposed names from Greek mythology and history for the purpose of chronological synchronization.
 Another example is David de Bene (d.
-1635), a Jewish-Italian rabbinical author and preacher in Mantua, who, 'earlier in life, had shown an excessive tendency to use in his sermons mythological motifs' and caused bitter dispute.30
+1635), a Jewish-Italian rabbinical author and preacher in Mantua, who, 'earlier in life, had shown an excessive tendency to use in his sermons mythological motifs' and caused bitter dispute."(Kaufman 1896: 513-524).

 However, there is a great difference between the appearance of a few mythological motifs in writings of limited circulation and their appearance within the broad cultural discourse.
-Thus, only in the modern period did "enlightened" Jews rediscover, or rather discover, Greek literature and mythology.
+Thus, only in the modem period did "enlightened" Jews rediscover, or rather discover, Greek literature and mythology.
 This was mainly a result of the fact that during the 18th and the 19th centuries the classical heritage, including the pagan gods, became an integral part of European culture.
-Jewish readers learned about pagan deities and became aquainted with mythological stories through European literature, drama and art, as well as through popular culture.
-They could also read translations of classical literature into different European languages and adaptations of mythological stories which became very popular in Western literature - for adults as well as for children (and met with moralistic resistance).31
+Jewish readers learned about pagan deities and became acquainted with mythological stories through European literature, drama and art, as well as through popular culture.
+They could also read translations of classical literature into different European languages and adaptations of mythological stories which became very popular in Western literature - for adults as well as for children (and met with moralistic resistance).12 of traditions and the revitalization of these vestiges, but rather a rediscovery and a different use of mythology.